portalinux-project/portalinux/README.md

 # Contributions

 Contributions to the root filesystem are not open yet, but you can submit packages for the Ports User Repo once that is fully set up.

+# v0.11 Maintenance Mode Notice

+PortaLinux Release v0.11 will keep being maintained until v0.12 gets a proper release.
+Until `v0.12-rootfs-test`, v0.11 will remain at the project root, and v0.12 development will continue in [`v0.12/`](v0.12)